'Don't Tell People To Turn Off Windows Update, Just Don't'

 So how often should people re-evaluate when a company like Microsoft breaks their trust by forcing upgrades and other such nonsense?
 6 months are sufficient according to you apparently.

 News flash: When a company breaks it's users trust, the time it takes can be measured in years and is often never.
-Yeah it'd be great for security if people were applying upgrades ASAP but MS's new policy of only making rollup updates forcing the inclusion of all previous updates can only backfire making people even less apt
+Yeah it'd be great for security if people were applying upgrades ASAP but MS's new policy of only making rollup updates forcing the inclusion of all previous updates can only backfire making people even less apt to apply them.
+Hey, they've already broken our trust once, they're likely to do it again.

 Re: (Score:2)